wernerfred/docker-mailserver/docs/content/config/troubleshooting/faq.md

 ### What about updates

 You can of course use a own script or every now and then pull && stop && rm && start the images but there are tools available for this.
-There is a page in the [Update and cleanup](Update-and-cleanup) wiki page that explains how to use it the docker way.
+There is a page in the [Update and Cleanup][docs-maintenance] wiki page that explains how to use it the docker way.

 ### Howto adjust settings with the user-patches.sh script